Oldowan: Shapes and uses

 Mary Leakey classified the Oldowan tools as Heavy Duty, Light Duty, Utilized Pieces and Debitage, or waste.
 Heavy-duty tools are mainly cores.
 A chopper has an edge on one side.
 It is unifacial if the edge was created by flaking on one face of the core, or bifacial if on two.
 Discoid tools are roughly circular with a peripheral edge.
 Polyhedral tools are edged in the shape of a polyhedron.
 In addition there are spheroidal hammer stones.

 Light-duty tools are mainly flakes.
 There are scrapers, awls (with points for boring) and burins (with points for engraving).
 Some of these functions belong also to heavy-duty tools.
 For example, there are heavy-duty scrapers.

 Utilized pieces are tools that began with one purpose in mind but were utilized opportunistically.
 Because of their use and variation, opportunities lead to the frequent modification of tools for either labor or forms of signaling has been proposed as a cause for the different shapes of similar tools.

 Oldowan tools were probably used for many purposes, which have been discovered from observation of modern apes and hunter-gatherers.
 Nuts and bones are cracked by hitting them with hammer stones on a stone used as an anvil.
 Battered and pitted stones testify to this possible use.

 Heavy-duty tools could be used as axes for woodworking.
-Both choppers and large flakes were probably used for this purpose.
 Once a branch was separated, it could be scraped clean with a scraper, or hollowed with pointed tools.
 Such uses are attested by characteristic microscopic alterations of edges used to scrape wood.
 Oldowan tools could also have been used for preparing hides.
 Hides must be cut by slicing, piercing and scraping them clean of residues.
 Flakes are most suitable for this purpose.

 Lawrence Keeley, following in the footsteps of Sergei Semenov, conducted microscopic studies (with a high-powered optical microscope) on the edges of tools manufactured de novo and used for the originally speculative purposes described above.
 He found that the marks were characteristic of the use and matched marks on prehistoric tools.
 Studies of the cut marks on bones using an electron microscope produce a similar result.